jjaggi/smartgrid/README.md

 * An Azure Storage account
 * An Azure Function to create the database tables and initial seeded data
 * An Azure Function that runs every hour, mining carbon emissions data from the pre-selected markets
 * A PowerBI Report showing your real-time electricity grid carbon emissions data, and whether now is a good, average or bad time to consume power in order to minimise carbon emissions.
-That dashboard will appear at https://functions-*MyFunctionNamespace*.azurewebsites.net/api/pbiweb

 # Configuring the Data Miner / Updating  the Regions Mined:
 The DataMinerFunction reads where it should mine Weather and Emissions data from in the ApiDataMinerConfigs.xml file in the DataMinerWorkerRole project.
 The XML file contains a series of <Region> elements, comprised of a \<EmissionsMiningRegion\> and a \<WeatherMiningRegion\>.
 A Region element can have one or both.
 Configure the details  of a region as such: